markrickert/cryptohopper-dashboard-watchlist/README.md

 > If you already have TamperMonkey installed and know what you're dong:

 #### All in one:
-* [`all.user.js`](https://github.com/markrickert/cryptohopper-dashboard-watchlist/raw/main/all.user.js) **NOTE:** *No need to install other scripts if using this one.
+* [`all.user.js`](https://github.com/markrickert/cryptohopper-dashboard-watchlist/raw/main/all.user.js) ⚠️ *No need to install other scripts if using this one.
 Please uninstall all below scripts if using this.*

 #### Individual scripts:
 * [`coin-watchlist.user.js`](https://github.com/markrickert/cryptohopper-dashboard-watchlist/raw/main/coin-watchlist.user.js)